paul-hammant/tbd/content/context/index.md

 pure source-control workflow and an individual contributor's obligations to that, Continuous Integration focuses equally on that and the need to have machines issue early warnings breakages and incompatibilities.

-DevOPS is encompassing too.
+DevOps is encompassing too.
 At the very least, the expansion of developers habits into operations heartlands giving Infrastructure as Code, continual improvement experiments, a focus on time through the machine, the scripting of previously manual operations things, goes further than we can represent in a stylized layer cake diagram, and indeed in this site.